Algeria–Argentina relations

-Algeria and Argentina are members of the Group of 15, Group of 24, Group of 77 and the United Nations.
+The People's Democratic Republic of Algeria and the Argentine Republic are members of the Group of 15, Group of 24, Group of 77 and the United Nations.

 History

 In March 1962, Algeria obtained its independence from France.
 That same year, Argentina recognized and established diplomatic relations with Algeria.
 In 1964, Argentina opened a resident embassy in Algiers and in 1973, Argentina sent a delegation to attend the 4th Non-Aligned Movement summit in Algiers.

 In October 1984, Argentine President, Raúl Alfonsín, paid an official visit to Algeria; the first by an Argentine head-of-state to Algeria and to the African continent.
 In 1986, Algerian President, Chadli Bendjedid, reciprocated the visit to Argentina.
 In November 2008, Argentine President, Cristina Fernández de Kirchner paid an official visit to Algeria and met with her counterpart, President, Abdelaziz Bouteflika.

 In February 2017, Argentine Foreign Minister Susana Malcorra paid a visit to Algeria to commemorate more than 50 years of diplomatic relations between both nations.